Sylpheo/skyflow.io/README.md

 	    public function run()
     	{
-        	// Send a SOQL request to Salesforce.
+        	// Send a SOQL query to Salesforce.
 	        // Be sure the Salesforce addon is setup with client id and client secret or this will not work.
     	    $resultSalesforce = $this->getSalesforce()->getData()->query('SELECT Name FROM Account LIMIT 1');

-        	// Send a SAQL request to Wave
+        	// Send a SAQL query to Wave
 	        // Be sure the Wave addon is setup with client id and client secret or this will not work.
 	        $resultWave = $this->getWave()->getData()->query('q = load 0001232323/12233A4A34; q = filter by Email in ["my-email@gmail.com"]; q = foreach q generate FirstName as FirstName, LastName as LastName"');